deptagency/engineering-soapboxes/README.md

 # Soapboxes

 What's a soapbox?
-It's place where Rocket Engineers can share their opinions on a particular topic.
-It's a way for each engineer at Rocket to share their experience with the community.
-These are vetted through a group pull request process within Rocket.
+It's place where Dept Engineers can share their opinions on a particular topic.
+It's a way for each engineer at Dept to share their experience with the community.
+These are vetted through a group pull request process within Dept Engineering.

 You can find various topics you're looking for by using github code search in this repo like so:
 ![Code Search Example](https://user-images.githubusercontent.com/392778/108128277-7cf9d180-707a-11eb-9e64-3d618aeede9b.png)